sandichhuu/UwU.Communicate/README.md

     }
 }
 ```
+- **1. TRACE_COMMUNICATE_DEBUG**
-1. TRACE_COMMUNICATE_DEBUG: Allow you known the message is send/received or not, the size of byte send/received, ...
+    Allow you known the message is send/received or not, the size of byte send/received, ...

+- **2. BUFFER_SIZE**
-2. BUFFER_SIZE: Size of byte array, that is holding the data before send.
+    Size of byte array, that is holding the data before send.
     Smaller mean smaller memory usage.
     Becareful, If the buffer not enough space, the program will crashed.

-4. USE_COMPRESSSION
+- **2. USE_COMPRESSSION**
   - 0: No compress.
   - 1: Compress with snapier.
   - 2: Compress with LZMA. (updating, please wait for next version)